 At present, FOSI has a beach wheelchair available for use on the islands.
 For more information on the wheelchair and its availability, please contact FOSI.

 For an in-depth resource with information on public boat ramps/paddling craft launches, including addresses, hours, fees, phone numbers, ramp types, and parking information, go to FWC’s Florida Public Boat Ramp Finder.
 For those who are planning on camping and are launching from a public ramp, it is always recommended that you contact the managing entity to ensure overnight parking is allowed.

 Seagrasses & Mangroves

 Both seagrasses and mangroves are incredibly important habitats and resources for the health and productivity of countless inshore, coastal, and offshore fisheries, as well as the overall health of the lagoon.
 These valuable resources are present on and around island in the region and it’s imperative that we do our part when using the islands to ensure they are protected.
-When boating to, from, or nearby the islands, keep an eye on the depth and make sure the hull and prop aren’t impacting seagrasses.
+When boating to, from, or near the islands, keep an eye on the depth and make sure the hull and prop aren’t impacting seagrasses.
 When on the islands, refrain from using mangroves or other native trees to tie off, instead place anchors in areas of bare sand either onshore or in the water.
 By implementing these simple practices, you can help do your part to ensure the resources and animals of the lagoon are there for everyone to enjoy.